carnesen-archive/bitcoin-software/readme.md

 # @carnesen/bitcoin-core

-A Node.js library for installing and launching Bitcoin Core
+A Node.js command-line interface (CLI) for installing and launching Bitcoin Core

 ## Install